 Puja Mandala serves as a perfect example of how 5 of Indonesia’s major religions can live harmoniously side-by-side, despite their differences in beliefs and ways of worshipping.
 In a single compound, this unique Nusa Dua landmark has a Hindu temple, a grand mosque, a Buddhist temple and both Catholic and Protestant churches.

 The 2-hectare Puja Mandala religious complex has a spacious parking lot in front, shared by pilgrims and visitors to all the sites.
 From the left, first in view is the grand mosque – Masjid Agung Ibnu Batutah – with its bright green tiled prism-shaped roof.
-Multiple flights of stairs lead up to its prayer rooms, with ornate gray ceramic laden walls and mihrab.
+Multiple flights of stairs lead up to its prayer rooms, with ornate grey ceramic laden walls and mihrab.
 Among the mosque’s antique treasures is an old prayer drum and a handwritten Qur’an.

 Puja Mandala in Bali - one of the highlights of 15 Best Things to Do in Nusa Dua (Read all about Bali here)

 The 2-hectare Puja Mandala religious complex has a spacious parking lot in front, shared by pilgrims and visitors to all the sites.
 From the left, first in view is the grand mosque – Masjid Agung Ibnu Batutah – with its bright green tiled prism-shaped roof.
-Multiple flights of stairs lead up to its prayer rooms, with ornate gray ceramic laden walls and mihrab.
+Multiple flights of stairs lead up to its prayer rooms, with ornate grey ceramic laden walls and mihrab.
 Among the mosque’s antique treasures is an old prayer drum and a handwritten Qur’an.

 Right next to the mosque is the Catholic Maria Bunda Segala Bangsa church, with sets of crosses and angelic statues atop its roofs and Balinese style ‘kul-kul’ bell tower.
 To its right is the Buddhist temple, Vihara Buddha Guna, which also serves as the central spot among the row of 5 places of worships within the complex.
 This temple is impressively ornate, with large white elephant statues in white and gold at its foyer, bodhisattvas guarding its main doors, striking golden wall motifs and a giant dome rooftop on its main building.